 WHAT SETS UNIFIED APART

-Challenge early - to disrupt monetization campaigns before valuable resources are wasted
+Challenge Early - To disrupt monetization campaigns before valuable resources are wasted

-Refuse to pay - to ensure that we never encourage future assertions
+Refuse to Pay - To ensure that we never encourage future assertions

-Refuse to incentivize - unlike some third-parties, our settlements never include provisions which encourage going after others
+Refuse to Incentivize - Unlike some third-parties, our settlements never include provisions which encourage going after others

-Act independently - as the sole real-party and never as a proxy
+Act Independently - As the sole real-party and never as a proxy

 Buying licenses to invalid patents should be, at best, an absolute last resort.
-While paying may be expedient in the short term, it rewards the assertion of low quality patents and, thus, encourages more NPE activity in the future.
+While paying may be expedient in the short term, it rewards the assertion of low quality patents and, thus, encourages more predatory activity in the future.
 Further, it is impossible to purchase all of the low quality patents.
 The unfortunate fact is that with millions of granted U.S. patents, there is an abundant supply of low quality assets available for assertion.

 Unified exists to break the cycle of patent assertion.
-We never have, and never will, pay NPEs because we aim to stop, not promote, frivolous patent litigation.
+We never have, and never will, pay because we aim to stop, not promote, frivolous patent litigation.

 When Unified settles, we do so only in exchange for royalty-free licenses.
 This is an unqualified success and it deters future litigation.
 The same isn’t true when our competitors pay for licenses or purchase patents.
-These payments perpetuate the cycle of NPE litigation and, moreover, create an inherent conflict of interest because entities that participate in the patent marketplace may be tempted to fan the flames they are paid to extinguish.
-Unified faces no such conflict because we have no financial relationships with NPEs.
+These payments perpetuate the cycle of litigation and, moreover, create an inherent conflict of interest because entities that participate in the patent marketplace may be tempted to fan the flames they are paid to extinguish.
+Unified faces no such conflict because we have no financial relationships with asserters.